 🝏 Currently, my research helps shape new social contracts of care and forms of social units in my participation in Re.Union Network.
 The project proposes circumventing the ever shifting legal-institutional framework and explores ways in which new technologies, particularly decentralised platforms, can facilitate social organisation of care relations.

 🝏 To speculate the cultural identity of the planetary as paradigm following globalization and its implications for cosmo[s]polises- and citizen(ships)- conglomerations, I co-created a public reading group series (2019).
 We assume a post-state scenario and discuss themes of alliances, kinship architectures, lineages, rituals, legal entities, group conflict, and economic mandates for planetary-stewardship, with invited guest participants.
-Guests have included Victoria Ivanova, Emily Jones, Jack Self, Jaya Klara Brekke, and Ben Vickers. https://genevievecostello.net/portfolio/reading-group🝏
+Guests have included Victoria Ivanova, Emily Jones, Jack Self, and Jaya Klara Brekke. https://genevievecostello.net/portfolio/reading-group🝏